Bounded compositions on scaling invariant Besov spaces: Besov spaces on metric spaces

 \lem{le:capacity-upper-m} Let $x_0 \in X$, $0 < r < R < \diam X$ and $1 < q \leq \infty$.
 Then there exists a continuous function $u : X \to \real$ with $u_{|X \backslash B(x_0,R)} = 0$, $u_{|\closure[2]{B}(x_0,r)} = 1$ and

 Here $\Psi$ is a decreasing homeomorphism from $(1,\infty)$ onto $(0,\infty)$, independent of $x$, $r$ and $R$. \elem

 Before coming to the main result of this section, we will formulate more precisely the assumptions on the metric spaces under consideration, and note some of their consequences.
-We refer to \cite{HK} for the necessary definitions (such as those of linear local connectivity and the Loewner condition).
+We refer to \cite{HK} for the necessary definitions (such as those of linear local connectivity and quasiconvexity).

-In the three results below, $X := (X,d,\mu)$ is assumed to be a complete, pathwise connected, $Q$-Ahlfors regular ($Q > 1$) and locally compact Loewner space. $X$ is also assumed to support a $(1,Q)$-Poincar\'e inequality. $Y := (Y,d',\nu)$ is assumed to be a pathwise connected, $Q$-Ahlfors regular, locally compact and linearly locally connected (LLC) metric measure space.
-Because of local compactness, $\mu$ and $\nu$ are comparable to the $Q$-Hausdorff measures on $X$ and $Y$ respectively (see \cite[Remark 3.4]{HK} and the references therein), so we may in fact assume that $\mu$ and $\nu$ \emph{are} said Hausdorff measures.
+In the three results below, $X := (X,d,\mu)$ is assumed to be a proper, quasiconvex and $Q$-Ahlfors regular ($Q > 1$) metric measure space. $X$ is also assumed to support a weak $(1,Q)$-Poincar\'e inequality. $Y := (Y,d',\nu)$ is assumed to be a pathwise connected, $Q$-Ahlfors regular, locally compact and linearly locally connected (LLC) metric measure space.
+As $X$ and $Y$ are both locally compact, $\mu$ and $\nu$ are comparable to the $Q$-Hausdorff measures on $X$ and $Y$ respectively (see \cite[Remark 3.4]{HK} and the references therein), so we may in fact assume that $\mu$ and $\nu$ \emph{are} said Hausdorff measures.
 We assume that either the spaces $X$ and $Y$ are both bounded or they are both unbounded.

-Recall that the Loewner condition on $X$ implies quasiconvexity and linear local connectivity (see \cite[Theorem 3.13]{HK}).
-Also, the completeness assumption together with the Loewner condition implies that $X$ supports a $(1,p)$-Poincar\'e inequality for some $p < Q$; see \cite[Theorem 5.12]{HK} and \cite{KZ}.
-In fact, the completeness assumption may be dropped by assuming the existence of such a Poincar\'e inequality instead.
+The fact that $X$ is proper means that it is also complete, so by the main result of \cite{KZ} and the Poincar\'e inequality assumption, $X$ supports a weak $(1,p)$-Poincar\'e inequality for some $p < Q$.

 The following proposition generalizes the case $q = Q/s$ obtained for compact spaces in \cite{B}.